aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 # README-SNIPPETS.txt

-This text file is copied into the snippets directory and should provide information that users of the snippets should know.
+This text file is copied into the snippets directory as README.txt and should provide information that users of the snippets should know.

 # Version history